Improving immune competence and disease resistance in sheep by selecting for parasite resistance.

 Summary:

-After June 2023, all US livestock producers will need a veterinarian-client-patient-relationship (VCPR) to be able to get a prescription to purchase any antimicrobial to treat and manage disease.
+Since June 2023, all US livestock producers need a veterinarian-client-patient-relationship (VCPR) to be able to get a prescription to purchase any antimicrobial to treat and manage disease.
 The combination of limited livestock veterinarians and the lack of veterinary use by small ruminant producers creates urgency in identifying alternative strategies to combat disease.
 The utilization of estimated breeding values within the Katahdin breed has enabled sustainable improvement in resistance to parasites.
-Recent data indicates that selection for post-weaning worm egg count (PWEC) estimated breeding value (EBV) improves lamb survivability to weaning.
-Additionally, antibody response to vaccination was greater in Katahdin lambs with lower PWEC values.
-Taken together, these data provide evidence to indicate that Katahdin sheep with lower PWEC values are more immune competent.
+Recent data indicates that selection for post-weaning worm egg count (PFEC) estimated breeding value (EBV) improves lamb survivability to weaning.
+Additionally, antibody response to vaccination was greater in Katahdin lambs with lower PFEC values.
+Taken together, these data provide evidence to indicate that Katahdin sheep with lower PFEC values are more immune competent.
 To test this hypothesis outside the context of parasitic infection we would need to model a bacterial infection, which can be achieved by using bacterial cell wall products like lipopolysaccharide (LPS).
-Thus, the objective of this project is to determine effects of PWEC genotype on immune response to LPS.
-To fully characterize this response, in vitro methodologies will be utilized to evaluate transcriptome-wide differences between PWEC genotypes in response to LPS.
-These data will be used to support implementation of selection strategies that incorporate PWEC and by doing so would potentially reduce the need for and use of antimicrobials.
+Thus, the objective of this project was to determine effects of PFEC genotype on immune response to LPS.
+To fully characterize this response, in vitro methodologies were utilized to evaluate transcriptome-wide differences between PFEC genotypes in response to LPS.
+This data was used to support implementation of selection strategies that incorporate PFEC and by doing so potentially reduce the need for and use of antimicrobials.
 Reducing disease, the need to treat disease, and preserving the efficacy of medically important antimicrobials is fundamental to the sustainability of small ruminant production.

 Project Objectives: